postmanlabs/postman-runtime/docs/protocol-profile-behavior.md

 - `tlsCipherSelection: Array`<br/>
 Order of cipher suites that the SSL server profile uses to establish a secure connection

-- `protocolVersion: String`<br/>
-HTTP Protocol version to be used, supported values are 'http1', 'http2', and 'auto'

 **A collection with protocol profile behaviors:**